 The Chicago Cubs are 2016 World Series Champions and the ride was about as imperfect, improbable and ultimately as perfect as it could have been.

-Throughout the postseason I’ve documented some of my personal insight of the Chicago Cubs 2016 postseason.
-This is a 4,336-word narrative as we look back over the past five days, including one bold prediction.
+Throughout the postseason I've documented some of my personal insight of the Chicago Cubs 2016 postseason.
+So I'll apologize now, as this is north of 4,000 words of a narrative looking back over the past five days, including one bold prediction.

 I don't know what anyone expected going into the postseason.
 The Chicago Cubs breezed through the 2016 regular season with relative ease, winning the Central by a mere 17.5 games.
 Their only real blip occurred just before the All-Star Break, but they were a wire-to-wire first place team.